holdenlee/fluidity/README.md

 * Workspace
   * What's the right data structure?
 Could depend on domain.
 A graph?
 Hypergraph?
     * Have relationships be nodes themselves?
+* Codelets
+  * Generalizor: how to select the formulas to generalize?